Advocacy Services and Support from the ACP Washington Office

 Advocacy at the Federal Level – ACP National Office can:

-• Develop issue briefs/sample letters/talking points on ACP priority issues on the federal level for use in advocating with members of Congress.
+• Provide issue briefs/sample letters/talking points on ACP priority issues on the federal level for use in advocating with members of Congress.
 Materials will be provided through ACP’s Legislative Action Center (LAC) or the Leadership Day homepage.

 • Alert chapters to important and timely legislative issues in Congress with request for their engagement through ACP’s LAC.